 3. Maca (Lepidium meyenii).
 Maca is an herb that has been extensively studied in relation to sexual function.
 Research shows that Maca increases sperm count and improves sperm motility in men.
 It has also been shown to improve libido in both men and women who are experiencing sexual dysfunction due to SSRIs and SNRIs.

 Those are a few of my tips for combating sexual dysfunction as a side effect of being on SSRIs.
 Although these methods have been proven to be effective in reducing sexual dysfunction, I want you to know that optimal health comes about as a result of finding and addressing the underlying cause of your health concerns, and not from simply taking an additional medication or even an extra supplement to address the side effects of your medication.

 Isn’t it time we got to the root cause?
 I believe that depression and every other health concern has one or more underlying physiological or medical cause(s).
-If you or a loved one are battling one or more mental health condition(s) and you are interested in learning more about the underlying causes of anxiety, depression, obsessive-comulsive disorder (OCD), bipolar disorder, or schizophrenia, and, more importantly, what we can do to address these concerns, you’ll want to check out my latest book, Optimize Your Body, Heal Your Mind.
+If you or a loved one are battling one or more mental health condition(s) and you are interested in learning more about the underlying causes of anxiety, depression, obsessive-compulsive disorder (OCD), bipolar disorder, or schizophrenia, and, more importantly, what we can do to address these concerns, you’ll want to check out my latest book, Optimize Your Body, Heal Your Mind.
 If you’d like more direct help, click here to learn more about how we can work together. – Dr. Janelle Louis, ND